MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-play-with-smartmatch-matchmaking.md

 ---
 title: Flowchart - SmartMatch matchmaking
 author: KevinAsgari
-description: Xbox Live multiplayer manager flowchart - play a multiplayer game by using SmartMatch matchmaking. ms.assetid: ee25be78-5745-4484-8982-1e1991617b4d ms.author: kevinasg ms.date: 04/04/2017
+description: Flowcharts showing how to start a new multiplayer game by adding and inviting friends to the game, and then using SmartMatch matchmaking to fill any open slots with other Xbox Live members. ms.assetid: ee25be78-5745-4484-8982-1e1991617b4d ms.author: kevinasg ms.date: 04/04/2017